Dream of having the confidence to travel solo?

 Out of all the crazy buildings in the Confluence area, my favorite was the Musee des Confluences because it looks like the Death Star.
 Dun dun dun dun da dun dun da dun!!!
 I wouldn’t want to run into this building in some dark back traboules.

 Evening: Dinner at Au 14 Fevrier

-When I tell you that Lyon is said to have the best restaurants in France, and Au 14 Fevrier is ranked one of the restaurants in Lyon, I assume you’re going to want to drop all your stuff and run to dine at this gastronomic temple with all great haste.
+When I tell you that Lyon is said to have the best restaurants in France, and Au 14 Fevrier is ranked one of the best restaurants in Lyon, I assume you’re going to want to drop all your stuff and run to dine at this gastronomic temple with all great haste.
 It’s the perfect end to our one day in Lyon itinerary.

 The cuisine here is slightly atypical for Lyon because the head chef, Tsuyoshi Arai, is Japanese, and the cuisine is French with a Japanese influence.
-All the waitstaff is Japanese, but they speak French and English as well.
+All the waitstaff was Japanese, but they spoke French and English as well.
 Their French seemed to be better than their English, so I chose to speak French with my waitress, except for a very brief exchange in Japanese about my recent trip to Tokyo and Kyoto.

 But enough about me!
 On to the food!
 The restaurant doesn’t have a menu, you just sit down and enjoy the food that the chef has elected to prepare for you that evening.
 (Don’t fret if you have allergies, though, because you can inform the restaurant of that in advance.)
 As long as you are not a picky eater, I guarantee you won’t be disappointed.